jweissman/orsino/playtesting.md

 [x] Colorize stats consistently (ie when search/examine we should see the appropriate color for int/wis as in the statline rainbow) (done for search/examine!)
 [x] Should be able to go back to a dungeon you _haven't_ completed yet... (think this is true now) [x] Set limit on saves vs death (3 per combat?)
+[x] Process traits for enemy npcs (undead should get benefits like immune charm/sleep/poison?)
+[x] Maybe you can leave an offering (5gp) at a (dungeon) shrine for a blessing?
+[x] Loot should be accumulated ("X takes it" = added to a list on their pc record) [x] CR scaling still not working great for deeper rooms? (seems to be vaguely more reasonable now but also we've kind of nerfed CR checks by _only_ checking NPCs when there are also true monsters and animal companions now -- we can constrain-gen them independently but seems subtle too somehow) -- should be fixed with top-down/exact CR gen
+[x] Target CR for the dungeon was 4 but first three rooms all had CR 3?? -- should be fixed with exact CR budgeting [x] CR levels still seem _very_ high for bosses (but maybe more about how the CR scales in progression over the dungeon; that said we also add "+1" to the target + depth so maybe could remove that?) -- should be fixed with exact CR budgeting
+[x] We could also spell out DC checks and bonuses for now (just to sanity check) as well as bonus damage/healing in general - think this is mostly true
+[x] Smite scaling 2d6 * level is way too powerful at higher levels (adjusted a bit) -- should be marginally better (but radiant damage against vulnerable enemies still _very_ strong!)

 ## Not really issues
 "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]